Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Defence of writing and fame

 In her epistle to Mistress Toppe, Cavendish states a desire for fame as her main reason for writing.
-Again she asks for acceptance of her writing as a digression from accepted gender norms.
-While she often brings in metaphors of domestic or stereotypical feminine activities, here she tries to excuse her desire for fame by distancing her ambition from what is feminine: her ambition is a quest for glory, perfection and praise, which she states is not effeminate.
-Even while writing and pursuing fame she remained modest and honourable and does nothing to dishonour her family.
+Again, she asks for acceptance of her writing as a digression from accepted gender norms.
+While she often brings in metaphors of domestic or stereotypical feminine activities, here, she tries to excuse her desire for fame by distancing her ambition from what is feminine: her ambition is a quest for glory, perfection, and praise, which she states is not effeminate.
+Even while writing and pursuing fame, she remained modest and honourable and did nothing to dishonour her family.
 Cavendish attributed her confidence, as a type of censor, to her belief that there is no evil, only innocence in her desire for fame.
 As to her writing without permission, Cavendish excuses herself by stating it is easier to get a pardon after the fact than to obtain leave beforehand.
 She places writing over gossip, as a common and negative female activity.
 She credits her books as tangible examples of her contemplation and contrasts her self-proclaimed harmless ideas with wild ideas that might lead to indiscreet actions.

 Cavendish explored writing closet dramas in her exile.
 She became one of the best-known women playwrights through her interest in philosophical nature.

-This epistle is followed by a response from Mistress Toppe, praising Cavendish and her skill in poetical fiction, moral instruction, philosophical opinion, dialogue, discourses and poetical romances.
+This epistle is followed by a response from Mistress Toppe, praising Cavendish and her skill in poetical fiction, moral instruction, philosophical opinion, dialogue, discourses, and poetical romances.

 Language, knowledge and error

 Cavendish included a prefatory letter to natural philosophers.
-She knew no language but English, and even her English was somewhat limited, since she was familiar only with "that which is most usually spoke."
-In other words, she downplayed her knowledge of the technical vocabulary used by natural philosophers, and thereby her knowledge of opinions and discourses that preceded her own.
+She knew no language but English, and even her English was somewhat limited since she was familiar only with "that which is most usually spoke."
+In other words, she downplayed her knowledge of the technical vocabulary used by natural philosophers and, thereby, her knowledge of opinions and discourses that preceded her own.
 She then dismissed errors she might make as trivial, asserting that she did not mean her text to be taken as truth.
-She wrote simply to pass time and expected her work to be read for the same end.
+She wrote simply to pass the time and expected her work to be read for the same end.
 This epistle also explained her writing in verse: poets were thought to write fiction and that fiction was aligned with pastime, not truth.
 So verse might be expected to contain errors.
 Cavendish lamented that her work was not more entertaining and advised readers to skip any part they did not like.